 In 1964 Giuseppe’s father, Antonio, made the risky decision to begin to estate bottle a part of his production, requiring him to invest in a small winery (he put it in the basement of that house on the Casot hillside).
 It was a prescient move: in 1966 the DOC of Barbaresco, named after one of the three villages in the appellation, became established.

 In 1968 Antonio moved to the other side of the ridge, but closer to the top so he had a better view.
 Probably more importantly, the location made it much easier to receive grapes from either side of the hill.
 He built a new basement winery and put his house on top.
 Today, Giuseppe and his wife Nella live here, and up against the lower wall of the house is their first row of vines in the cru of Marcarini.

-The three towns of what is now a DOCG are Treiso, Neive, and Barbaresco.
+The three towns comprising the Barbaresco DOCG are Treiso, Neive, and Barbaresco.
 They form a triangle: Barbaresco in the west, Neive in the east, and Treiso—the smallest in acreage and highest in elevation—in the south.
 Innately, Barbaresco and Treiso lean toward elegance while Neive can pack more power and structure, but the differences can be readily rendered mute by the hand of man.
 It is worth noting, however, that if it snows, it snows first in Treiso, and Treiso’s altitudes give it the widest diurnal swings.
 Treiso has around 1,000 inhabitants, including three wine producing families with the name Nada.
 They are producers known as Ada Nada, Fiorenzo Nada, and of course Giuseppe Nada.